-Now4real API tutorial
+Now4real Client API tutorial

-Why use the API?
+Why use the Client API?

 Now4real offers a modern, developer-friendly, and well-documented JavaScript API that allows you to access all the functions provided by the service, such as: presence send and receive, real-time counter, rankings, and map updates, chat message send and receive, typing indicators, and much more.